How to use Certbot to issue Certum SSL ACME certificate?

 Certum supports ACME version v2 and based on RFC 8555.

-A number of ACME clients are available to support ACME.
+There are many third party ACME clients that support ACME, and Certum does not recommend any of them in particular.
+Certum also does not offer own ACME client.
 The sample instructions are presented using Certbot software as an example.
 The instructions are for illustrative purposes only and in order to support the step-by-step launch of a server-side implementation based on Certbot software for example, please use the dedicated instructions and support materials provided by the publisher of the given ACME client.
-Certbot software documentation is available at https://eff-certbot.readthedocs.io/en/stable/using.html.

 Certbot software installation